Land held by

 I have transcribed the hand-written transcript into type as faithfully

-as possible, including the line breaks and punctuation.
+as possible, including the line breaks, punctuation and how the rows in the columns line-up.
 However, it is

 from the original, but rather Gwen Dyke's annotation.
 There were also a few pencil annotations by Monica,